Fix Your Screen Time Woes

 - Stop using the TV as background noise.
 Turn on the radio or play some music instead.

-Making the switch - As the Bansleys have learned, reducing screen time doesn't automatically mean increased physical activity.
+Making the switch - As the Bansleys learned, reducing screen time doesn't automatically mean increased physical activity.
 Try these ideas for making the switch:

 - Ask your kids for 30 minutes of physical activity before any screen time.